 - 300 ml rich, dry wine

 - 3 tbsp dry marjoram

-- Using a colander strain as much of the juice of the sauerkraut (sour cabbage) as you can or by turning the jar with the sauerkraut upside down and pressing hard on the sour cabbage inside.
+- Using a colander strain as much of the juice out of the sauerkraut as you can or by turning the jar with the sauerkraut upside down and pressing hard on the content inside with your fist.
 The content of the jar should reduce by half.

-- Chop the sour cabbage well and place in the big pot or a slow cooker.
+- Chop the sauerkraut well and place in the big pot or a slow cooker.

 - Add wine, raisins or prunes, herbs and chopped carrots to the pan and set aside.

 - Fry onions, sausage and bacon in the olive oil, until golden brown, then remove from the pan with the slotted spoon.
 Reserve the fat in the pan.

 - Coat beef and the remaining meat in the flour.